Dorian industry insured losses seen in several billions of dollars: Munich Re

 Separately, Jeworrek said he expected reinsurance rates to rise further across the industry, stabilizing after years of declines.

-The “clear expectation” is a “further stabilisation and price increases,” Jeworrek said.
+The “clear expectation” is a “further stabilization and price increases,” Jeworrek said.

 Swiss Re (SRENH.S), a major competitor, said it also expected rate increases in areas hit by heavy losses, but more stable rates elsewhere amid abundant capital.